Dynamics of detonations with a constant mean flow divergence: Experiments

 The detonation was initiated by two different methods in the first section of the channel.
 In the first method, a powerful spark from capacitor discharge was used.
 Its discharge characteristics are described in detail by \citet{Bhattacharjee2013}.
-The capacitor bank stored approximately 1000 J at a charging voltage of approximately $V_0=32 kV$ and its discharge characteristic time was less than $2\mu s$.
-The ensuing strong blast wave generated by the hot plasma generated a high-speed deflagration wave.
+The capacitor bank nominally stored approximately 1000 J at a charging voltage of approximately $V_0$=32 kV.
+However, a useful energy of only approximately 5-10 J was discharged in approximately 5 $\mu$s.
+This generated a strong blast wave giving rise to a high-speed deflagration wave.
 A wire-mesh grid was installed in the first section of the tube in order to ensure the rapid transition of the deflagration wave to a detonation.
 This method, however, was not successful in the experiments conducted with the acetylene mixture at initial pressures below 8 kPa.
 For these conditions, a more sensitive reactive driver was used in the first section of the channel, which was separated from the test mixture by a thin Mylar diaphragm (see Fig. \ref{fig:Shktube}).
 The driver gas used was C$_2$H$_4$+3O$_2$.
 The driver gas was ignited using the same capacitor discharge as described above, in which a detonation was established.
 This incident detonation wave was found to transmit successfully into the test mixture.

 The mixtures tested were 2C$_2$H$_2$+5O$_2$+21Ar and C$_3$H$_8$+5O$_2$.
 The mixtures were prepared by the method of partial pressures in a separate mixing tank.
 The mixtures were typically left to mix over a period of at least 24 hours prior to an experiment.
 Before an experiment, the channel was first evacuated to a pressure below 100 Pa prior to the injection of the test mixture.
 The experiments were performed at ambient room temperature of 20 $\pm$ 2$^{\circ}$C. The sensitivity of the test mixtures was controlled by varying the initial pressure of the gases.